Important Divorce Advice For Women: Seven Things To Keep In Mind

 3. Try to cooperate with your ex-spouse

 Being civil when it comes to dividing the assets is also an important point of cooperation.
 In some situations, this is not going to be possible.
 If your marriage ended in a very dramatic way due to infidelity or some other reason, then you might not feel like cooperating with your ex-spouse.
 Being able to work as a team can help by allowing you to get through the divorce proceedings quicker.
-If you can be amicable about dividing assets, then you will be able to start moving on with your life faster, so do try to keep that in mind.
+If you can be amicable about terms relating to dividing assets and child support, then you will be able to start moving on with your life faster, so do try to keep that in mind.

 This does not mean that you should not try to get what you deserve.
 Consider hiring a divorce lawyer if you feel that matters are too complicated to sort out on your own.
 You also should not be expected to cooperate with your ex-spouse if he was abusive or negligent to you or your children in any way.
 Keep in mind that there are caveats like this for many pieces of divorce advice.